k8-mb/k8-mb.github.io/synopsis.md

 Dealing with fourreal is a daunting process.

-In the beginning they called me and my wife for a lot of meetings with the construction company.
-During these meetings, they provided ambiguous, and sometime false, informations.
-They involved us in their tractative with their contractors.
+I have not seen anyone of fourreal until six week before the delivery date.
+And as soon as they appeared, they called me and my wife for a lot of meetings with the construction company.
+During these meetings, they provided ambiguous, and sometime false, information.
+They involved us in the negotiation with their contractors.
 Then, they pretended to have nothing to do with that, and blamed us to have stepped over them in dealing with the construction company.
-By the way, the professionality of their contractors, make me think they are the cheapest on the market.
+By the way, the workmanship of their contractors, make me think they are the cheapest on the market.

-One of their employees, Mr. Klugsberger, is in an ambiguous situation: he is alse the directing manager of _PeakReal GmbH_, that acts as real estate agent for the project in Kärntener Straße.
-He sends e-mails both as a fourreal's representat, both as a PeakReal's one, even if we never dealt with PearReal.
+One of their employees, Mr. Klugsberger, is in an ambiguous situation: he is also the directing manager of _PeakReal GmbH_, that acts as real estate agent for the project in Kärntener Straße.
+He sends e-mails both as a fourreal's representative, both as a PeakReal's one, even if we never dealt with PearReal.
 I am surprise it is allowed by the law.

 They have sent us unsigned certifications and false documents,